Ask an expert

 To apply a Resene wood stain, use a brush using long strokes following the grain of the timber.
 Maintain a wet edge by not allowing the timber to dry before applying the next brushstroke.
 Work in small sections and stop at a natural end point in the timber to avoid lap marks, use an old rag to wipe away excess stain.

 With the first coat, aim to saturate the timber.
 Older wood may absorb more stain than new wood but remember the second coat will be easier and much faster to apply than the first.
 For interior work you may only need one coat of stain.
-Outside, two coats should be sufficient but, in some cases.
+Outside, two coats should be sufficient but, in some cases you may wish to apply three coats..
 It’s also possible to use a rough surfaces roller for large jobs such as fences, and with decks you can use a Deck Master deck brush applicator to make the job easier.

 For advice on applying stain, check out this article: